|Basic Thermodynamics ~ J. Pohl © C5600 2/18||(C5660 + Cosine of Sum of Angles)|

 Dive tanks charged to 20MPa (at 300K) contain about 2.6 kilograms of air.
 The tank volume is about 0.011m³.
 For an average diver the tidal volume (full inhale to full exhale) is about 500 cubic centimeters.
 A full breath is taken, on average, 20 times per minute.
 The usual, prolonged depth of our operations is 20 meters of sea water.
 With this information calculate the approximate duration of a dive.

-Duration: For the system we select the air in the tank (and lungs).
+Duration: For the system we select the air in the tank.
 An open system model will be used.
 The mass equation is written below, left, Eqn-1.
-Below right shows variables separated, integration operator applied with limits.
-Eqn-1.
+Below right shows variables separated and integration operator applied with limits.

 Integration of Eqn-1 yields three components.
 We list these and address them in order.